0xVidde/Internal-Bloons-Tower-Defense-5-Trainer/README.md

         IMPORTANT : If the trainer does not work then it's because you need to update the offsets
         (I will probably update the offsets when a update comes out but don't be too dependent on that)

-A small and shitty internal trainer I made For Bloons TD5 whilst learning internal c++ game hackin.
+A small and shitty internal trainer I made For Bloons TD5 whilst learning internal c++ game hacking.
 This project is using the universal opengl 2 hook (hence the name of the folders).
 Please do not roast my shitty c++ code; it's my first ever real c++ project.